publiclab/publiclab-archive/notes/profpearce/05-30-2019/how-do-i-identify-the-base-polymers-in-an-unknown-plastic-for-recycling.md

 ---
-title: "How do I  identify the base polymers in an unknown plastic for recycling? "\ntagnames: 'spectrometry, question:spectrometry, polymer, plastic, first-time-poster, ftir'
+title: "How do I  identify the base polymers in an unknown plastic for recycling? "

+tagnames: 'spectrometry, question:spectrometry, polymer, plastic, first-time-poster, ftir'
 author: profpearce
 path: /notes/profpearce/05-30-2019/how-do-i-identify-the-base-polymers-in-an-unknown-plastic-for-recycling.md
 nid: 19564